How to Design a Dog Park

 Consider registering pet owners or using facility access codes

-Various control systems such as dog tags, parking passes, card swipes, electronic pay stations, and RFID tags can be implemented to regulate access in restricted communities.
+Various control systems such as dog tags, parking passes, card swipes, electronic pay stations, and Radio Frequency Identification (RFID) tags can be implemented to regulate access in restricted communities.
 Charging a nominal annual fee promotes better care of facilities.

 It ensures funds are solely allocated for dog park maintenance and improvements rather than being mixed with the city's general funds.
 Dog park owners use cameras to monitor entrance areas of best dog parks and record evidence of incidents between pets or owners, as well as instances of vandalism or damage.